openwallet-foundation/owl-agent-test-harness/vc_di_tutorial.md

 You can also access the agents' swagger pages at http://localhost:8011 and http://localhost:8031 (based on the above ports) and try out the endpoints yourself.
 Check out the code within the alice/faber demo to see exactly what endpoints and payload formats are used.

-There are some VC_DI-enabled integration tests, try running:
+Aca-Py has some VC_DI-enabled integration tests, you can try running:

 ```bash
 AGENT_PORT_OVERRIDE=9010 ./run_bdd -t @cred_type_vc_di